 We really like that now you can see into your container while blending.
 We do miss the soft grip handles of the other containers and the lid just doesn’t feel as durable as the black one.
 Time will tell though.

-Recently released is their 48-oz container for the Ascent Series.
-Historically this has been our favorite size container.
+Historically the 48=ounce has been our favorite size container.
 The narrow bottom provides efficient blending while the sufficient size allows for good sized blends.
 The 48-oz is available in both the standard wet blade and with the dry grains blade.
 If you plan on making your own flour and grinding grains then the dry-grains container is recommended.

 In addition to the larger blending containers, there are more containers available for the Ascent Series.
 The popular personal size 20-ounce blending cup is available for the Ascent Series.
 This is the same on-the-go smoothie blending cup that was introduced with the personal series models, and comes in a two-pack.